 participate in summer screening will be screened at end of first six weeks for gifted

 consideration if they were previously identified for a gifted program in former district.
-The December/January assessment will focus on Kindergarten.
+The December/February assessment will focus on Kindergarten.
 Services for identified Kindergarten students

 The May assessment will focus on screening for any student who previously participated in CogAT

 and request Individual Review, an additional aptitude opportunity.
 Students who are identified during

 spring assessments will begin services in August of the next school year.

 During August, students who are new to AISD and have previously been identified for a gifted program